GDSL-UL/san/docs/05-multilevel_01.md

 ## (Intercept) 0.115288   0.006187   18.64
 ```

 We see two sets of coefficients: *fixed effects* and *random effects*. *Fixed effects* correspond to the standard linear regression coefficients.
 Their interpretation is as usual. *Random effects* are the novelty.
-It is a term is in multilevel modelling and refers to varying coefficients i.e. the randomness in the probability of the model for the group-level coefficients.
+It is a term in multilevel modelling and refers to varying coefficients i.e. the randomness in the probability of the model for the group-level coefficients.
 Specifically they relate to estimates of the average variance and standard deviation within groups (i.e. LSOAs or MSOAs).
 Intiutively, variance and standard deviation indicate the extent to which the intercept, on average, varies by LSOAs and MSOAs.

 ![Fig. 2.
 Variation of observations around their level 1 group mean.](figs/ch5/nm_dist_obs.png)